 Tyke is for boys and girls aged 7 and 8 years old and is played with modified rules in an effort to ensure all kids on the floor are engaged and participating in the game and having fun.

-Tyke home games are held in doors at West Vancouver Arena and practices sessions are held outside at Kirkstone box.
+Tyke home games are held indoors at West Vancouver Arena or Harry Jerome Arena and practices sessions are held outside at Kirkstone box.

 The kids get equal playing time and play on a full court with one goaltender and five runners on the floor.
-Games are 3 periods of 18 minutes running time with 3-minute shifts.
+Games are 3 periods of 15 minutes running time.

 Referees control the game and stop play when necessary and explain the whistles.